Chronic-kidney-desease-predictor/Chronic_kidney_disease_predictor/README.md

 Specifications

-We want to create a software with a hope to help solve the problem of chronic diseases taking over affecting people and become significantly more lethal as time goes on.
+We want to create a software with a hope to help solve the problem of chronic diseases taking over by affecting people and become significantly more lethal as time goes on.
 The symptoms of these diseases get overlooked most of the time as the symptoms aren’t that serious and people think of them as ordinary illnesses but in that stage are indeed curable and that too with ease.
 We hope to design an AI/ML model that uses the combination of techniques such as k-Nearest Neighbour(kNN), Logistic Regression and Decision Tree to give the best advice to the user considering the current symptoms they are experiencing and the history of their illnesses throughout their life up until now.
 The model will be designed in Python with the main libraries being Pandas, NumPy and matplotlib.
 The whole AI/ML model and its services will be made accessible to the user using a web front that will be designed using HTML, CSS and Javascript.

 TimeStamp: